Suspect To Be Charged With Aggravated Murder In The Case Of Missing College Student Mackenzie Lueck

 — Stephanie S. (@niapet2) June 23, 2019

-“A forensic excavation of the burn area was conducted, which resulted in the finding of several charred items that were consistent with personal items of Mackenzie Lueck,” he said.
+“A forensic excavation of the burn area was conducted, which resulted in the finding of several charred items that were consistent with personal items of Mackenzie Lueck,” Chief Brown said.

 It is important to note that police have not yet outright stated that Lueck is deceased, despite the fact that all evidence has been leaning in that direction.
 Chief Brown took on the heartbreaking task of letting the student’s parents know the tragic turn the case had taken.